Plymouth Colony: First Thanksgiving

 Thanksgiving at Plymouth, a portrait by Jennie Augusta Brownscombe now housed in the National Museum of Women in the Arts in Washington, D.C.

-In November 1621, the pilgrims celebrated a feast of thanksgiving which became known in the 19th century as "The First Thanksgiving".
+In November 1621, the pilgrims celebrated a feast of thanksgiving which became known in the 19th century as "The First Thanksgiving."
 The feast was probably held in early October 1621 and was celebrated by the 53 surviving Pilgrims, along with Massasoit and 90 of his men.
 Three contemporaneous accounts of the event survive: Of Plymouth Plantation by William Bradford, Mourt's Relation probably written by Edward Winslow, and New England's Memorial by Plymouth Colony Secretary (and Bradford's nephew) Capt.
 Nathaniel Morton.
-The celebration lasted three days and featured a feast which included numerous types of waterfowl, wild turkeys, and fish procured by the colonists, and five deer brought by the Wampanoags.
+The celebration lasted three days and featured a feast of numerous types of waterfowl, wild turkeys, and fish procured by the colonists, and five deer brought by the Wampanoags.